Mateo Aramburu: Wuppertaler SV

 On 1 February 2021, Aramburu signed with Regionalliga club Wuppertaler SV after a successful trial.
 He made his debut on 24 February in a 1–0 win over Alemannia Aachen, coming on as a substitute in the 80th minute.
 On 6 March, he scored his first senior goal in a 2–0 win over Schalke 04 II, a game in which he also provided an assist.

 Schalke 04 II

 On 14 June 2021, it was announced that Aramburu had signed with Schalke 04, joining their reserve team.

+Phönix Lübeck

+Aramburu joined Regionalliga Nord club Phönix Lübeck on 3 February 2023, after six months as a free agent.
+Two days later he made his debut for the club, replacing Björn Lambach in the 69th minute of a 2–1 league loss to FC Teutonia Ottensen.
+He suffered an ankle injury during practice on 16 March, sidelining him for several months.
+He made his comeback on 10 May, scoring the final goal of a 6–1 victory against BSV Schwarz-Weiß Rehden.